top content planning tools

 start content planning

-Social media is a great place to start- there are plenty of free social media scheduling tools out there!
+Social media is a great place to start- plenty of free social media scheduling tools are out there!

 The first step for any content planning tool is social media.
 Why?
-Social media channels such as Facebook, Instagram, and Twitter can be among the best places to start your content planning because they offer free scheduling tools.
+Social media channels like Facebook, Instagram, and Twitter can be among the best places to start content planning because they offer free scheduling tools.

 For example, you could use a tool like Hootsuite or Buffer, which allows you to schedule future posts on multiple platforms at once.